 With rainy season looming, UNHCR races to provide for displaced South Sudanese

-This is a summary of what was said by UNHCR spokesperson Fatoumata Lejeune – to whom quoted text may be attributed – at the press briefing, on 29 April 2014, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Fatoumata Lejeune – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 With the rainy season imminent in East Africa UNHCR is racing to supply essential relief for many of the more than one million people displaced by the fighting in South Sudan over the last four months.